GuilhermeTome/GuilhermeTOme/README.md

 </p>

 <p align="left">
-  💌 você pode entrar em contato por aqui: ⤵️
+  💌 You can get in touch here: ⤵️
 </p>

 <p align="left">